KeeVeeGames/DeepCopy.gml/README.md

 * There is no way to mark a field to not be "copiable".<sup>✶</sup>
 * Copying function references will shallow copy the reference to the original method, as deep copying functions is not possible (and doesn't make much sense).

-<sup>✶</sup> — you may consider using DeepCopy+ and Protoclasses as a part of GMProto framework, that are solving the problem of deep cloning ds'es, preventing circular references, adding the way to mark fields "unserializable" and having better type checking (not currently released, [stay tuned](https://twitter.com/KeeVeeGames)).
+<sup>✶</sup> — you may consider using Protoclasses as a part of GMProto framework, that are solving the problem of deep cloning ds'es, preventing circular references, adding the way to mark fields "unserializable" and having better type checking (not currently released, [stay tuned](https://twitter.com/KeeVeeGames)).

 ## Installation:
 Get the latest asset package from the [releases page](../../releases).
 Import it into IDE.